iGardening Logo Large Transparent Background

 Chicory

 Sow chicory in August to enjoy a robust, slightly bitter harvest in late autumn and winter.
 This hardy vegetable prefers sunny locations with well-drained soil.
 Sow seeds thinly in rows, allowing about 30 cm between plants.
 Keep the soil moist with regular watering.
-As the cooler months approach, chicory’s unique flavour enriches salads or sautés.
+Chicory’s unique flavour enriches salads or sautés as the cooler months approach.
 Its striking red or green leaves enhance not only your meals but also the aesthetic of your winter garden, offering a reliable and nutritious supply when other crops might be scarce.

 Corn Salad

-August is an excellent month to sow corn salad, or lamb’s lettuce, for a winter harvest.
-Select a partially shaded spot with moist, well-drained soil.
+For a winter harvest, August is an excellent month to sow corn salad, or lamb’s lettuce.
+You can select a partially shaded spot with moist, well-drained soil.
 Sow seeds 1 cm deep in rows spaced 10 cm apart, ensuring they receive sufficient moisture through regular watering.
 Corn salad is incredibly hardy and withstands frosts, making it a dependable winter green.
 Its mild, nutty flavour works well in salads or as a garnish, adding a fresh, nutritious touch to meals when other fresh produce is limited.

 Lettuce – Winter

 Plant winter lettuce in August to secure fresh leafy greens through the colder months.
-Opt for a sheltered, sunny spot with well-drained soil, and sow seeds thinly in rows about 20 cm apart.
-Regular watering keeps the soil consistently moist, which helps the seeds germinate and grow rapidly.
-Winter lettuce is hardy and can withstand light frost, providing fresh, crunchy leaves ready for your salads and sandwiches.
+Choose a sheltered, sunny spot with well-drained soil and sow seeds thinly in rows about 20 cm apart.
+Regular watering keeps the soil moist, helping the seeds germinate and grow rapidly.
+Winter lettuce is hardy and can withstand light frost, preparing fresh, crunchy leaves for your salads and sandwiches.
 By planting now, you ensure a vibrant supply of greenery despite the winter chill.

 Onion – Autumn

 Sowing autumn onions in August sets the stage for a fruitful harvest in early summer next year.
-Choose a sunny site with well-drained soil.
+You can choose a sunny site with well-drained soil.
 Plant sets or seeds about 10 cm apart in rows, keeping them well-watered during dry spells.
 Onions grow steadily through the cooler months, developing robust flavour and size with little maintenance.
 They are a kitchen staple, used in countless recipes, from soups to roasts.
-By getting them started now, you’ll enjoy a reliable, versatile crop that underpins your culinary endeavours.
+By starting them now, you’ll enjoy a reliable, versatile crop that underpins your culinary endeavours.

 Pak Choi